Cognitive Behavioral Therapy

 What is Cognitive Behavioral Therapy?

-Cognitive behavioral therapy, usually referred to as “CBT,” is a form of talk therapy that aims to create a positive connection between thoughts, emotions, and actions.
+Cognitive behavioral therapy (CBT) is a form of talk therapy that aims to create a positive connection between someone’s thoughts, emotions, and actions.
+It’s one of the most well-researched and widely used forms of psychotherapy.

 The History of CBT